Self Help Resources

 - Get your free tool-kit.
-A variety of items are included in this useful kit, including a book, mints, quick tips and more.
+A variety of items are included in this useful kit, including mints, quick tips, and more.
 Stop by Health Plus or call 343-8943 to get one.

 - Visit smokefree.gov to create your quit plan, track your progress, and even calculate how much money you will save by kicking the habit!